SerraFullStack/SJL/README.md

+SJL - A component based javascript library.

-SJL is javascript framework I use to make my SPA’s.
+SJL is javascript library I use to make my SPA’s.
 I wrote it to understant more about Javascript and to make my work easier.

+SJL can work together another frameworks, like Vue.js, ReactJS or Angular.

+SJL also can be used as a framework.
+If you choose this option, take a look in 'SJL.init' function

 # 1) Resources overview
 ## 1.1) Selector